davide3011/plm-wallet-gen/README.md

 HD (Hierarchical Deterministic) wallet generator for Palladium (PLM) supporting BIP39 and Electrum standards.

+This tool provides full transparency in the wallet creation process, allowing users to verify and understand exactly how their Palladium wallets are generated following industry-standard cryptographic practices.

 ## Features

 - BIP39 mnemonic generation (12, 15, 18, 21, 24 words)